Sheep42/clean-theme/README.md

 ### Installing
 Start by cloning the theme into your local WordPress instance under `wp-content/themes/clean-theme`

+If you plan to track your entire WP directory, then move `.gitignore` to the WP root, and remove the `.git` directory from the theme.

 If you do not have nodejs installed, you will need to install it.
 You can find the latest stable version of node here: [https://nodejs.org/en/download/](https://nodejs.org/en/download/)

 Once you have cloned the theme and installed nodejs, use the command line to run `npm install && npm start` from the theme directory.
 This will install the build system dependencies and run gulp.
 If you would like to use browser-sync, read the [section](#browser-sync) below.

+Optionally, in a new console within the theme directory, run `gulp find_and_replace --replace-with="my_theme"` to replace all instances of "cleantheme", "Clean-Theme", and "clean-theme" with "my_theme" where my_theme should be your desired theme name.
+Then manually change the theme folder name, if desired.

 ### Using The Theme
 I have tried to keep this theme as simple as possible, but I have added in some convenience functions and pulled in some concepts from the WP default themes.
 I have also defined a default template structure, which you may deviate from if it hinders you.
 Personally, I like to set up my projects this way, so that's why it is the way that it is.